Esshahn/spritemate/README.md

 ## Changelog

-### V1.22
+### V1.3
-#### This is mostly a housekeeping update without new functionality.
+#### This is a housekeeping update without new functionality.
 While you might be sad to not get new stuff, it is a sign of life and that I'm dedicating time to this project again.

-Hopefully I can add new features soon.
+- Converted all JavaScript to TypeScript
 - Rewrite of menubar, should fix annoying bug and is more responsive
 - Fixed a UI issue in the save dialog
 - Fixed a bug in the sprite invert code